Suma B. Patri, Prashanth Shivappa Adarakatti and Pandurangappa Malingappa* Pages 56 - 65 ( 10 )

 Conclusion: Ag metal nanoparticles have been embedded in chitosan matrix and used as a composite material in the chemical modification of graphite screen-printed electrodes.
 GSPEs are easy to fabricate.
 They provide wide linear working range i.e. 30 - 1140 µM of nitrite.
 The sensor is highly stable, reproducible and provides a very low detection limit of 1.84 µM.
 The method has been applied to measure trace level nitrite from milk powder samples.

-Cyclic voltammetry, graphite screen-printed electrodes (GSPEs), milk powder and scanning electron microscopy, nitrite, silver metal nanoparticles doped chitosan (AgNPs/CS).
+Cyclic voltammetry, graphite screen-printed electrodes (GSPEs), milk powder and scanning electron microscopy, nitrite, silver metal nanoparticles doped chitosan (AgNPs/CS), toxic effects.

 Department of Chemistry, Bangalore University, Central College Campus, Bengaluru - 560 001, Department of Chemistry, Bangalore University, Central College Campus, Bengaluru - 560 001, Department of Chemistry, Bangalore University, Central College Campus, Bengaluru - 560 001